dstore-dbap/LumberMill/README.md

 * StdInHandler, read stream from standard in.
 * TcpServerThreaded, read stream from a tcp socket.
 * TcpServerTornado, read stream from a tcp socket, faster on Linux.
-* RedisChannel, read events from redis channels
+* RedisChannel, read events from redis channels.
+* RedisList, read events from redis lists.
 * UnixSocket, read stream from a named socket on unix like systems.
 * Spam, what it says on the can - spams GambolPutty for testing.